Ergon-moe/Bitcoin-Static/doc/build-unix.md

 # UNIX BUILD NOTES

-Some notes on how to build Bitcoin Cash Node in Unix.
+Some notes on how to build Bitcoin Static in Unix.

 * For Ubuntu & Debian specific instructions, see [build-unix-deb.md](build-unix-deb.md) in this directory.
 * For Fedora & CentOS specific instructions, see [build-unix-rpm.md](build-unix-rpm.md) in this directory.